mssfoobar/docs/docs/20_development/60_guidelines/20_logging_and_exception_handling.md

     aohlog.Info("This is an INFO message with additional fields", zap.String("region", "us-west"), zap.Int("id", 2))
     aohlog.Warn("This is a WARN message")
     aohlog.Error("This is an ERROR message")
+    // aohlog.Panic("This is a Panic message")   // would exit if uncommented
     // aohlog.Fatal("This is a FATAL message")   // would exit if uncommented }
 ```